Becoming a Bridge for God Where You Are

 The apostle Paul did all he could to close the gap, to adapt to different cultures and customs so that he could be a bridge for God and share and proclaim the good news to anyone that he met.
 This does not only refer to a principle used in cross-cultural missions, but to one that might be applied here in Singapore – that is, we can become a bridge for God and adapt to the communities we are placed in.

-Paul offers us some insights from 1 Corinthians 9:19-23 on how we can share the gospel wisely and become a bridge for God.
-But first we need to understand what Paul said, “I have become all things to all people.” (v.22).
-He is not applying “situational ethics” where we become immoral to reach the immoral.
-However, in the grey areas of life such as eating food sacrificed to idols (1 Cor 8:1-13), Paul was implying that he has become more sensitive to the pre-believers so that he would not hinder them from receiving the gospel.
-He contextualised the gospel by changing the way the message is communicated but not changing the core content of the gospel.
+Paul offers us some insights in 1 Corinthians 9:19-23 on how we can share the gospel wisely and become a bridge for God.
+But first we need to understand what Paul said, “I have become all things to all people” (v.22).
+He was not applying “situational ethics” where we become immoral to reach the immoral.
+However, in the grey areas of life such as eating food sacrificed to idols (1 Cor 8:1-13), Paul was implying that he became more sensitive to the pre-believers so that he would not hinder them from receiving the gospel.
+He contextualised the gospel by changing the way the message was communicated but not changing the core content of the gospel.

 So how do we become a bridge for God wherever we are?

-One of the constitutional rights which I am grateful for in our Nation is Article 15 of the Constitution of the Republic of Singapore as it guarantees freedom of religion in Singapore.
+One of the constitutional rights I am grateful for in our nation is Article 15 of the Constitution of the Republic of Singapore as it guarantees freedom of religion in Singapore.
 It states: “Every person has the right to profess and practise his religion and to propagate it.”

 So evangelism to anyone and everyone is clearly permitted by our Singapore Constitution.
 What the laws seek to prevent is “insensitive, aggressive religious proselytization”.
 This means we can promote our own faith without putting down other faiths.